i3D-net/ONE-GameHosting-SDK/one/game/readme.md

 The integration is intended to be as simple as possible, but please let us know if you have any suggestions for improvement.

-Below, the main points of an integration are summarized, however the game_server_wrapper.cpp may be referenced for a complete example.
+Below, the main points of an integration are summarized, however the one_server_wrapper.cpp may be referenced for a complete example.

 ### 1. Initialize, update and shutdown the One Game Hosting Arcus Server

+The aforementioned one_server_wrapper.cpp file handles all of the following however they are described here to illustrate the main usage pattern of c_api.h.

 Initialization:
 ```c++